Iran is meeting European powers amid threats of renewed nuclear sanctions

 Israeli Foreign Minister Gideon Saar has urged European powers to trigger the mechanism.
 Israel’s June 13 attack on Iran came two days before Tehran and Washington were scheduled to meet for a sixth round of nuclear negotiations.

-On June 22, the US istruck Iranian nuclear facilities at Fordo, Isfahan, and Natanz.
+On June 22, the US struck Iranian nuclear facilities at Fordow, Isfahan, and Natanz.

 Before the conflict, Washington and Tehran were divided over uranium enrichment, which Iran has described as a “non-negotiable” right for civilian purposes, while the US called it a “red line”.

-The International Atomic Energy Agency (IAEA) says Iran is enriching uranium to 60 percent purity – far above the 3.67 percent cap under the 2015 deal, which is well below the 90 percent needed for weapons-grade levels.
+The International Atomic Energy Agency (IAEA) says Iran is enriching uranium to 60 percent purity – far above the 3.67 percent cap under the 2015 deal, but well below the 90 percent needed for weapons-grade levels.

 Tehran has said it is open to discussing the rate and level of enrichment, but not the right to enrich uranium.